 It’s a moment every baller from grade school to old-man-pick-up games wants to pull off at least once.
 It’s on my bucket list.
 It’s arguably the greatest highlight in NBA Finals history.
-No, I’m not talking about Jordan’s switching the hands lay-up, shoulder shrug after six threes or game-winner after a shove.
+No, I’m not talking about Jordan’s switching hands lay-up, shoulder shrug after six threes or game-winner after a shove.
 I’m not talking about Dr J’s under the backboard reverse layup or Magic Johnson’s game-winning baby skyhook.
 I’m talking about the signature step over Allen Iverson did to Lakers’ guard Tyronn Lue in Game 1 of the 2001 NBA Finals — June 6th of 2001 to be exact.

-As much as we love to celebrate this moment every year as if it was a holiday, Lue doesn’t care for the invites and had a pretty funny reply to anyone who brings it up.
+As much as we love to celebrate this moment every year as if it was a holiday, Lue doesn’t care for the invites and has a pretty funny reply to anyone who brings it up.

 Ty Lue’s reaction: “Did they put up the anniversary of my championship ring a couple days later?” https://t.co/mNVVjtkOqI

 — J.A.
 Adande (@jadande) June 6, 2015

 But don’t think Lue is a total Scrooge about the play.
 He did pose for a picture with a guy wearing the iconic moment on a shirt and did get a nice paycheck from the Wizards, thanks to Iverson.